intel-retail/loss-prevention/benchmark.md

 ```

 !!!
 Note
-    For more detials on how this works, you can check the the documentation of performance-tools in [Benchmark Stream Density for CV Pipelines](https://github.com/intel-retail/documentation/blob/main/docs_src/performance-tools/benchmark.md#benchmark-stream-density-for-cv-pipelines) section.
+    For more details on how this works, you can check the documentation of performance-tools in [Benchmark Stream Density for CV Pipelines](https://github.com/intel-retail/documentation/blob/main/docs_src/performance-tools/benchmark.md#benchmark-stream-density-for-cv-pipelines) section.

 ## Tuning Benchmark Parameters

-You can tune some benchmark paramters when you benchmark loss-prevention pipelines:
+You can tune some benchmark parameters when you benchmark loss-prevention pipelines:

 | Parameter Name         | Default Value   | Description                                                          |
 | -----------------------|-----------------|----------------------------------------------------------------------|